-Basically, the final high level step on a typical video editing project is to render out the video with a desired encoder.
+Basically, the final high-level step in a typical video editing project is to render the video with a desired encoder.

-For instance when using the popular H.264 codec for compression, 4-6 cores gives you the best results for both 1080 and 4K videos.
+For instance, when using the popular H.264 codec for compression, 4-6 cores give you the best results for both 1080 and 4K videos.
 Anything higher than that, and the performance gains will reduce drastically.

-Finally, the encoded and the rendered video is saved on to your hard drive.
+Finally, the encoded and rendered video is saved onto your hard drive.
 Again, we recommend SSDs here.

 How well your hard drive will perform will depend upon your encoding method.
-If you are using a very high bit rate codec for a 4k or an 8K video, for instance, then you will need a fast enough hard drive as well as a large enough RAM to handle the very large video file being generated.
+If you are using a very high bit rate codec for a 4K or an 8K video, for instance, you will need a fast enough hard drive and a large enough RAM to handle the huge video file being generated.

 Where Does a Graphics Card Fit in for Video Editing?

-Most of the video editing software, including Adobe Premiere Pro, are increasingly making use of the GPU for playback as well as for encoding.
+Most video editing software, including Adobe Premiere Pro, are increasingly using the GPU for playback and encoding.

-If you have a plain 2D video with little to no effects, then you don’t quite need a graphics card.
+You don’t need a graphics card if you have a plain 2D video with little to no effects.

-However, if you use GPU-accelerated effects, than you could see drastic improvements with having a graphics cards.
+However, if you use GPU-accelerated effects, then you could see drastic improvements with graphics cards.